upewpi/documents/bylaws.md

 The eligibility of students, former students, and faculty for election to membership in this Chapter of the Upsilon Pi Epsilon Association shall be determined as follows:

 1. A graduate student must be a candidate for a graduate degree in Computer Science, and must have completed at least twelve credits of graduate study, three-quarters of this with a grade level of A.
-2. Undergraduate student eligibility shall require a minimum of a year and a half of credits, and a minimum of two Computer Science related units, with greater than fifty percent of A's in Computer Science, and a majority of A's and B's in non-Computer Science courses.
+2. Undergraduate student eligibility shall require registration as a Computer Science Bachelor’s degree candidate, a minimum of a year and a half of credits, and a minimum of two Computer Science related units, with greater than fifty percent of A's in Computer Science, and a majority of A's and B's in non-Computer Science courses.
 3. A faculty member must have been teaching in the Computer Science program or in a field closely related thereto, at Worcester Polytechnic Institute for at least one year in order to be eligible for membership in the Association.
 He or she must have been in responsible charge of development, preparation, or presentation of courses, or in charge of research in the Computer Science field.
 Achievements in research and teaching shall determine eligibility for a faculty member, rather than scholastic achievements.
 4. Former students who, at the time of their completion of degree requirements in Computer Science, satisfied the admission requirements shall be eligible for election to membership in this Chapter of the Association.
 5. Former students who do not qualify under the provisions of the previous subsection, but whose achievements in and contributions to the Computing field qualify them for appointment in the society shall be eligible for induction into the Society.